 Can a Chronograph be a Chronometer?

 I think it is possible for a chronograph to be a chronometer.
-Unfortunately, only a small fraction (only three percent) of chronographs has been given the chronometer certification.
+Unfortunately, only a small fraction (only three percent) of chronographs have been given the chronometer certification.
 That goes to show the difference between the two, and looking at the 3% number, the difference may be wider than we thought it would be.

 If you are new to the world of horology, it is only natural to exchange these terms.
 They sound alike, and they also have the whole chronograph is a chronometer, and chronometer is a chronograph conundrum.
 Nevertheless, there is a difference, and if you want to stick around longer, you better keep up with the curriculum.